Charlie Barber, Esq; Erie County Care Management, Inc.

 Richard S. Edley, PhD

 Richard Edley is lead executive for RCPA, responsible for all aspects of operations and direction for the association.
 His professional career began in 1988 and most recently he was president and CEO of PerformCare/Community Behavioral HealthCare Network of Pennsylvania, Inc., a national, full-service, behavioral health managed care organization.
 Dr. Edley oversaw all aspects of the organization including operations, business development, provider contracting, and finance with annual revenue of over $350 million.
 His baccalaureate degree is from Boston University and he holds master’s and doctorate degrees in clinical psychology from Emory University.
 He was an intern and post-doctoral fellow at McLean Hospital, where he held a faculty appointment at Harvard Medical School, Department of Psychiatry.
-Dr. Edley is a national presenter and is published in a broad variety of areas.
+Dr. Edley is a national presenter and is published in a broad variety of areas; he also serves on the Board of Directors for the National Council for Behavioral Health.

 Director, Rehabilitation Services Divisions